 Multiple Sclerosis Centers of Excellence

-Many people with MS need help with their daily activities or personal care.
-Most of this care comes from spouses or partners.
-While providing emotional support and physical care to a loved one can be deeply satisfying, caregiving can affect a couple’s relationship in a variety of ways.
-A couple’s partnership may gradually shift from couple/lover into a caregiver/patient relationship, making it very difficult for both.
+Caregiver wellness and burden is something that doesn't get acknowledged very often.
+Approximately 1/4 of people in the US who have MS need help with their daily activities or personal care.
+Most of this care comes from spouses.
+Caregiving can affect couples relationships in a variety of ways.
+A couple’s partnership may shift gradually into a caregiver/patient relationship, making it very difficult on both people.
 There may be a gradual erosion of communication which can cause anxiety, guilt, frustration, resentment, and even cognitive impairment.
-Changes can occur in the sexual relationship whereby sexual intimacy is gradually replaced by the demands of caregiving activities.
-Partners may engage in a contest over who "has it worse," the person with MS or the caregiver who is living with a disease that isn't even theirs.
+Changes can occur in the sexual relationship whereby sexual intimacy is gradually replaced by the unwanted intimacy of caregiving activities.
+Partners may engage in a contest over who "has it worse," the person with MS or the caregiver who is living with a disease that isn't theirs.

 Some caregivers become confused when thrust into a caregiver role and find it difficult to separate their role as a caregiver from their role as a spouse, lover, or friend.
-They expect their involvement to have a positive effect on the health and happiness of their loved one and this may be unrealistic for individuals who suffer from a progressive disease such as MS. Many caregivers experience significant stress and burnout that seems to have little to do with the partner's degree of physical impairment or length of time that they've had MS, and more to do with feeling ‘trapped’.
+They expect their involvement to have a positive effect on the health and happiness of their loved one and this may be unrealistic for individuals who suffer from progressive diseases such as MS. Many caregivers experience significant stress and burnout that seems to have little to do with the partner's degree of physical impairment or length of time that they've had MS, and more to do with the feeling of feeling trapped.

-Most caregivers don’t recognize when they are suffering burnout and eventually get to the point where they cannot function effectively.
+Most caregivers are unable to recognize when they are suffering burnout and eventually get to the point where they cannot function effectively.
 This may lead to abuse and neglect in even the most loving couples.
-Burnout doesn't happen all at once, it happens slowly over time.
+Burnout doesn't happen all at once, it happens in stages, or so-called "phases."

 Phase I: The caregiver goes through a "honeymoon" period.
 They enter the caregiver relationship with idealism and have an eagerness to do well and make changes.
 But, after 16-18 months the situation becomes more routine and unexpected disappointments can and do occur.